mjpritchard/test-decap-help/content/docs/short-term-project-storage/gws-scanner-ui.md

 ## What is the GWS Scanner UI?

-A GWS is a collaborative storage made available to a group for a project.
+A GWS is collaborative storage made available to a group for a project.
 The GWS Scanner UI provides information about the structure of GWSs in the form of a tree graph showing the folders within the GWS.
-The tiles of the graph can be scaled or coloured by size, count or heat. **Size** refers to the size (in TB or GB) of the folder, **count** refers to the number of files and folders within the directory and **heat** refers to the average time of last access.
-The tree graph only shows tiles for the folders within the GWS, the files are lumped together as **unindexed children**, but the files are considered in the calculation of the GWS statistics - e.g. the number of **children** is the number of folders *and* files within the GWS.
+The tiles of the graph can be scaled or coloured by size, count or heat.
+- **Size** refers to the size (in TB or GB) of the folder
+- **count** refers to the number of files and folders within the directory
+- **heat** refers to the average time since last access (hot = recent).

+The tree graph only shows tiles for the folders within the GWS, the files are lumped together as **unindexed children**, but the files are considered in the calculation of the GWS statistics - e.g. the number of **children** is the number of folders and files within the GWS.
 There are also doughnut graphs with additional breakdowns in terms of users, filetypes and heats which can be scaled by either size or count.

 ## Using the GWS Scanner UI